compujuckel/assettoserver-docs/versioned_docs/version-0.0.54/faq.md

 | `[CAR_156]` to `[CAR_169]` | Daishi PA                 |

 :::caution

 It is not possible to skip or have duplicate indices in `entry_list.ini`.
 This means that you cannot start your entry list with `[CAR_87]` to have all cars spawn in Heiwajima, or have multiple `[CAR_0]` entries to have more than 40 cars spawn in Tatsumi.

 :::

 ## How do I remove checksums? {#remove-checksums}

+:::caution

+Only remove checksums if you're okay with users cheating.
-:::caution ONLY REMOVE CHECKSUMS IF YOU'RE OKAY WITH USERS CHEATING Checksums are required to prevent people from cheating by modifying their car and track data.
+Checksums are required to prevent people from cheating by modifying their car and track data.
 Remove them at your own risk.

 :::

 <Tabs>